metoktem/metoktem/README.md

 - 👋 Hi, I’m @metoktem --> Metin
-- 👀 I’m interested in "Data Science"
+- 👀 I’m interested in "Data Science, Machine Learning"
-- 🌱 I’m currently learning "Python, SQL, Qlik Sense, ML"
+- 🌱 I’m currently learning "Python, SQL, Qlik Sense"
 - 💞️ I’m looking to collaborate on "Open Source Project"
-- 📫 How to reach me --> met.oktem@gmail.com

 <!---
 metoktem/metoktem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.